llfbandit/record/record/README.md

 No external dependencies:

-- On Android, AudioRecord is used.
+- On Android, AudioRecord and MediaCodec.
-- On iOS and macOS, AVFoundation is used.
+- On iOS and macOS, AVFoundation.
-- On Windows, MediaFoundation is used.
+- On Windows, MediaFoundation.
 - On web, well... your browser! (and its underlying platform).

 External dependencies: